taataa/tapspace/docs/api/geom.md

 # taaspace.geom

 A collection of geometric models.
+All models under `geom` are *immutable* i.e. their state does not change.
+For example, `vector.rotate(Math.PI)` does not change `vector` but instead returns a new, rotated `Vector` instance.

 ## taaspace.geom.Grid